markNZed/processism-react-three/storyboard.md

 ### 9.2.1.
 Objective
 Expand on the concept of agency
 ### 9.2.2.
 Animation
-Visuals that represent different scales of systems, from the microscopic (e.g., cellular processes) to the macroscopic (e.g., societal structures).
-A dynamic animation that shows an individual as both influenced by and influencing these multiple levels, moving fluidly between them.
-Visuals that shift from cosmic scales to the personal, illustrating the interconnectedness of all things from stardust to individual experiences.
 ### 9.2.3.
 Narration
 The concept of hierarchical impredicativity offers profound insights for reimagining the notion of agency.
 We can even expand this concept to heterarchical impredicativity, accounting for the diverse levels of systems in which we participate and the intricate web of relations that emerge from these interactions.